I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 |Feature||Suunto Spartan Sport Wrist HR||Suunto Spartan Trainer Wrist HR||Garmin Fenix 5X|

 |size (mm)||50 x 50 x 13,8||46 x 46 x 14.9||51 x 51 x 17.5|

 |screen resolution||300 x 300||218 x 218||240 x 240|

-Both watches are currently the latest models from both manufacturers and their built in GPS feature, color display and battery life make them an attractive alternative compared to a smartphone with a GPS app – at least if you are frequently tracking your GPS or if you plan to go on remote backcountry trips.
+All watches are currently the latest models from both manufacturers and their built in GPS feature, color display and battery life make them an attractive alternative compared to a smartphone with a GPS app – at least if you are frequently tracking your GPS or if you plan to go on remote backcountry trips.

-In the past I have always used my Suunto Traverse to log my GPS data (see picture below on a trip in Finnish Lapland).
+In the past, I have always used my Suunto Traverse to log my GPS data (see picture below on a trip in Finnish Lapland).

-However, there are certain features on the new watches which I found more appealing than on the Suunto Traverse – and in particular I would prefer to have the Garmin Fenix 5X over the Suunto Spartan.
+However, there are certain features on the new watches which I found more appealing than on the Suunto Traverse – and in particular, I would prefer to have the Garmin Fenix 5X over the Suunto Spartan.

 Reasons for upgrading

-When you own an old Suunto watch like the Traverse or a Garmin Fenix 3 then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.
+When you own an old Suunto watch like the Traverse or a Garmin Fenix 3, then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.

-The Suunto Spartan might be however more appealing for those who need the lightest gear and don’t need the map feature of the Garmin Fenix 5X.
+The Suunto Spartan Trainer Wrist HR might be however a more appealing solution for those who need the lightest gear and don’t need the map feature of the Garmin Fenix 5X.